Breastfeeding Challenges

 Solutions

 You may sometimes feel your baby is using your nipple as a soother, rather than to get milk.
 Remember breastfeeding isn’t just about food, it also comforts your baby.
 ‘Non-nutritive sucking’ (where she sucks at the breast without taking milk) helps calm and relax her.
-Be aware that sudden more frequent or longer feeding sessions may signify a low milk supply – although if your baby is gaining weight and producing the expected number of wet and dirty nappies per day this is unlikely.
+Be aware that sudden more frequent or longer feeding sessions may signify a low milk supply – although if your baby is gaining weight and producing the expected number of wet and dirty diapers per day this is unlikely.

 Solution